chi-collective/genparse/README.md

 # GenParse

 GenParse is a sophisticated Python library for constrained text generation.
-It combines the power of large language models (like GPT-2) with formal grammars to produce text that is both fluent and adheres to specific structural rules.
-This library is equipped with algorithms for intersecting weighted context-free grammars with large language models.
+It combines the power of large language models (like Llama 3.1) with formal grammars to produce text that is both fluent and adheres to specific structural rules.
+In this library we approximate inference for controlled LLM generation based on Sequential Monte Carlo (SMC).
+SMC allows us to flexibly incorporate constraints at inference time, and efficiently reallocate computation in light of new information during the course of generation.
+We utilize VLLM for speed and compute optimization.

 ## Features

-- Integration with popular language models (e.g., GPT-2, CodeLlama)
+- Integration with popular language models (e.g., Llama 3.1, CodeLlama)
 - Custom grammar specification using Lark syntax
 - Character-level and token-level proposal mechanisms
 - Particle-based sampling for diverse output generation